 That requires a lot of time and qualified Data Engineers.

-All those technologies allowed collecting and processing unprecedented amounts of data.
-Though it also makes the modern data engineering stack very complex, which, in turn, results in a long and expensive development cycles that don’t meet business requirements
+All those technologies allowed the collecting and processing of unprecedented amounts of data.
+Though it also makes the modern data engineering stack very complex, which, in turn, results in long and expensive development cycles that don’t meet business requirements.

 And it becomes exponentially more difficult when a company grows and people change.

-In its work, Datuum specifically targets this challenge by applying the state-of-the-art AI models to help Data Workers to handle the variety and complexity of tabular data.
-Datuum speeds-up and optimizes the integration of multiple data sources by helping data workers to find data they need and connect the dots between source and destination.
-As the result of interacting with your data our AI learns more with every iteration and that data so the institutional knowledge is not lost.
+In its work, Datuum specifically targets this challenge by applying state-of-the-art AI models to help Data Workers to handle the variety and complexity of tabular data.
+Datuum speeds up and optimizes the integration of multiple data sources by helping data workers to find the data they need and connect the dots between source and destination.
+As a result of interacting with your data, our AI learns more with every iteration, and that data so the institutional knowledge is not lost.

 The other important phase of the unification pipeline would be record matching – the process in which records from different data sources are merged into a single entity.
 For highly regulated domains like healthcare, this step could be extremely important.
 And it’s even harder to get right when large datasets are being processed, even for human annotators.

 Transformers to the rescue!